smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.1 to 8.0/index.md

 ### Boost Logger

 The default logger is still using LOG4CXX but the option is now available to use Boost for the logger.
-When porting SDL Core to different linux environments, the LOG4CXX logger was known to cause dependency issues.
-Boost is offered as an alternative logger in hopes to make porting SDL Core to different environments easier.
+When porting SDL Core to different Linux environments, the LOG4CXX logger was known to cause dependency issues.
+Boost is offered as an alternative logger in hopes of making porting SDL Core to different environments easier.

 ```
 set(LOGGER_NAME "LOG4CXX" CACHE STRING "Logging library to use (BOOST, LOG4CXX)")